cse4208-wustl/studio2/README.md

    - the new code you wrote for this exercise
    - the output your program produced

+5. Create a header file (`pressure.h`) and a source file (`pressure.cpp`) in your repo, with the source file including the header file.

-5. Declare an enumerated type, `enum class Pressure`, for the pressure example discussed in the lecture, and then declare and define a shift operator, `operator<<`, that:
+   Declare an enumerated type, `enum class Pressure`, for the pressure example discussed in the lecture, and then declare and define a shift operator, `operator<<`, that:
    - takes a reference to an `ostream`
    - takes a `const` reference to a variable of that enumerated type
    - uses a `switch` statement to insert a string corresponding to the variable's value, such as `"Low"` for low pressure, into the `ostream`